Crafting Your Own Private VPN on AWS: A Comprehensive Guide for Beginners

 Why Self-Hosted VPNs are the Gold Standard

-Self-hosted VPNs are where you set up and manage your own VPN server.
+Self-hosted VPNs, particularly those emphasizing privacy, are where you set up and manage your own VPN server.
 This ensures you have full control over logs and data.
 One popular method to achieve this is by using OpenVPN on AWS.
 It offers a degree of anonymity, especially if you choose server locations in diverse regions like Hong Kong.
 However, remember that hosting multiple servers can be costly.

-The Benefits of Using AWS for Your VPN
+The Benefits of Using AWS for Your Private VPN

 Step-by-Step: Setting Up Your Private VPN on AWS with OpenVPN